Mitchell v. Helms

 Mitchell v.
-Helms, 530 U.S. 793 (2000), is a United States Supreme Court case in which the Court ruled that it was permissible for loans to be made to religious schools under Chapter 2 of the Education Consolidation and Improvement Act of 1981.
+Helms, 530 U.S. 793 (2000), is a United States Supreme Court case in which the Court ruled that it was permissible for states to make loans to religious schools under Chapter 2 of the Education Consolidation and Improvement Act of 1981.

 Background

 Chapter 2 of the Education Consolidation and Improvement Act of 1981 gave federal funds via state educational agencies to local educational agencies.
 In turn, educational materials and equipment were lent to public and private elementary and secondary schools to implement "secular, neutral, and non ideological" programs.

 In an average year, about 30% of Chapter 2 funds spent in Jefferson Parish, Louisiana, were distributed to Catholic or religious private schools.
-Taxpayers filed suit, arguing that this violated the First Amendment's Establishment Clause.
+Taxpayers sued, arguing that this violated the First Amendment's Establishment Clause.

-Lee Boothby, representing parents who opposed the aid program in Louisiana, said the issue at stake was "our historic commitment that taxpayers not be required to subsidize religious schools."
+Lee Boothby, representing parents who opposed the aid program in Louisiana, said the issue at stake was "our historic commitment that taxpayers not be required to subsidize religious schools".

 Opinion of the Court

-The Court voted 6-3 and found that the program was constitutional, and aid could be provided to religious schools.
-There was no majority opinion, only a plurality of 4, with 2 justices concurring in part.
+By a 6-3 vote, the Court found that the program was constitutional, and aid could be provided to religious schools.
+There was no majority opinion, only a plurality of four with two justices concurring in part.

-Mary Helms and other public school parents file suit alleging that Chapter 2, as applied in Jefferson Parish, violated the First Amendment's Establishment Clause.
+Mary Helms and other public school parents filed suit alleging that Chapter 2, as applied in Jefferson Parish, violated the First Amendment's Establishment Clause.
 The District Court initially agreed, finding that Chapter 2 had the primary effect of advancing religion because the materials and equipment loaned to the Catholic schools were direct aid and that the schools were pervasively sectarian.
-However, after the presiding judge who made the initial ruling retired, the case was reviewed by a new judge, who reversed that decision.
+But after the presiding judge who made the initial ruling retired, the case was reviewed by a new judge, who reversed that decision.
 Thereafter, based on different precedent, the court upheld Chapter 2.
 In reversing, the Court of Appeals held Chapter 2 unconstitutional.

 The Court used the two relevant criteria of the Lemon test to make a ruling: